-Frederick David Tombe, Northern Ireland, United Kingdom, sirius184@hotmail.com 7th December 2014
+Frederick David Tombe, Northern Ireland, United Kingdom, sirius 184@hotmail.com 7th December 2014

 Abstract.
-The counterintuitive gravity defying behaviour that is exhibited by a pivoted gyroscope suggests the involvement of an active spin-induced force, similar in nature to the magnetic force, $F = qv \times B$ .
-The phenomenon of gyroscopic stability exhibits a strong spin-induced reactance which cannot be accounted for by the moment of inertia alone.
+The counterintuitive gravity defying behaviour that is exhibited by a pivoted gyroscope suggests the involvement of an active spin-induced force, similar in nature to the magnetic force, $F = qv \times B$, and which cannot be predicted by Newtonian mechanics.
+The phenomenon of gyroscopic stability exhibits a strong reactance which cannot be accounted for by the moment of inertia.
 The physical connection between the inertial forces and magnetic repulsion will be investigated.